alexwlchan/ideas-for-inclusive-events/src/_ideas/thoughtful-swag.md

 *   Neckties?
 [Yes, this actually happens.](https://www.youtube.com/watch?t=10m11s&v=XsKUP23WPxY)

-*   T-shirts that are only available in a men's cut.
+*   T-shirts that are only available in a men's cut or men's sizes.

 Two possible alternatives: